 In 2020 Emma became online guest artist for Hull Dance speaking live about professional partnership, community dance projects and the changes and adaptions made to her artist work. also sharing about the pressures of juggling parenting and trying to keep her artistic work alive.

 November 2020 Emma was selected for a online self care programme run by Creative Well with integrative arts psychotherapist Roshmi Lovatt.
 Learning fresh approaches to sustaining her online delivery looking after her own mental health & wellbeing.

 Emma is currently managing an online project comissioned by Hull Dance, mentoring young artists from Hull and Yorkshire, devising and collaborating with Georgia Jakubiak through virtual workshops to engage families with Time of Our Lives project funded by the Arts Council England.

 The Creative Team

-Emma has been developing her artistic practice through training in music, circus, aerial, and through working with family groups, with support of artists: Georgian Jakubiak and Sara Frith.
-This year a strong team of artists have been selected by Emma to support her vision in Big Shebang including film artist Wayne Sables, rehearsal director Ascendance's Rachel Wesson, Performers Bobak Walker & James Fogerty & musicians Georgina Jakubiak & Jonnie Khan.
-Rosie Watts from Spin Arts is producing Blood Memory & Skippko are providing dance studio space.
+Emma has been developing her artistic practice through training in music, theatre, site specific and working with community family groups, with support of artists: Rachel Wesson & Georgian Jakubiak.
+A strong team of artists were selected by Emma to support her vision in Big Shebang & Counting Planes including film artist Wayne Sables, rehearsal director Ascendance's Rachel Wesson, Mentor Susan Burns, Performers Bobak Walker & James Fogerty & musician Georgina Jakubiak.
+Rosie Watts from Spin Arts was commissioned to produce Blood Memory.

 It was such a lovely opportunity to dance with my children and enjoying playing in a dance studio.
 You led it really well Emma, with flexibility and clarity.
 Thank you (Shelly, Rowan & baby Daisy)